ganeti/ganeti/man/gnt-cluster.rst

     not set, ``False`` is used.

-The ``-N (--nic-parameters)`` option allows you to set the default nic parameters for the cluster.
-The parameter format is a comma-separated list of key=value pairs with the following supported keys:
+The ``-N (--nic-parameters)`` option allows you to set the default network interface parameters for the cluster.
+The parameter format is a comma-separated list of key=value pairs with the following supported
+keys:

 mode
-    The default nic mode, 'routed', 'bridged' or 'openvswitch'.
+    The default NIC mode, one of ``routed``, ``bridged`` or ``openvswitch``.

 link
-    In bridged or openvswitch mode the default interface where to attach NICs.
-In routed mode it represents an hypervisor-vif-script dependent value to allow different instance groups.
+    In ``bridged`` or ``openvswitch`` mode the default interface where to attach NICs.
+In ``routed`` mode it represents an hypervisor-vif-script dependent value to allow different instance groups.
 For example under the KVM default network script it is interpreted as a routing table number or name.
 Openvswitch support is also hypervisor dependent and currently works for the default KVM network script.
 Under Xen a custom network script must be provided.

 The ``-D (--disk-parameters)`` option allows you to set the default disk template parameters at cluster level.
 The format used for this option is